ipno-llead/extraction/news-classification/README.md

 Added:
 - `kw_match`: boolean indicator for keyword presence in article content.
 - `relevant`: boolean indicator for article presence in the manually approved set.
 - `train`, `test`: boolean indicator for article inclusion in train or test set.
-The train-test dataframe is a slice of the merged dataframe based on these columns.
+The train, test dataframes are a slice of the merged dataframe based on these columns.

 Modified:
 - `extracted_keywords`: Values in this col are case-sensitive lists represented as strings, and are modified to be case-insensitive sets of unique vals represented as strings.
 These results aren't written but can be seen in `make_report(merged, 'extracted_keywords')` which is logged by default.